Communication with Unreliable Entanglement Assistance: Summary and Discussion

 \subsection{Side Information Interpretation}

-We mentioned in the previous section that our classical coding scheme can be interpreted as a superposition code.
+We mentioned that our coding approach can be interpreted as a quantum version of SPC (see Remark~\ref{remark:Broadcast_Relation}).
 Consider the second decoding step for the message $m'$.
 As the message $m$ has already been estimated, we can think of $x^n(m)$ as side information for this decoding operation.
-Thus, it is not surprising that the bound on the excess rate $R'$ in (\ref{eq:calRClea}) has a similar form as in the capacity formula for a quantum channel with classical side information at the encoder and the decoder (see \cite{Pereg:19a}Corollary 12).
+Thus, it is not surprising that the bound on the excess rate $R'$ in (\ref{eq:calRClea}) has a similar form as in the capacity formula for a quantum channel with classical side information at the encoder and the decoder (see \cite[Corollary 12]{Pereg:19a}).

 For the quantum capacity region, we point out a connection to quantum side information.
-A quantum state-dependent channel $(\Pset_{S A\rightarrow B} ,|\theta_{S S_0}\rangle)$ is defined by a linear, completely positive, trace preserving map $ \Pset_{S A\rightarrow B} $ and a fixed quantum state $|\theta_{S S_0}\rangle$ \cite{Dupuis:08a,Dupuis:09c}.
+A quantum state-dependent channel $(\Pset_{S A\rightarrow B} ,|\theta_{S S_0}\rangle)$ is defined by a linear, completely positive, trace preserving map $ \Pset_{S A\rightarrow B} $ and a fixed quantum state $|\theta_{S S_0}\rangle$ \cite{Dupuis:09c}.
 We refer to the system $S$ as a quantum channel state.
 Given quantum side information, the encoder has access to the system $S_0$, which is entangled with the channel state system $S$.
 This model can be interpreted as if the channel is entangled with the systems $S$ and $S_0$.
-The quantum capacity with quantum side information and no assistance is given by the regularization of the following formula (see \cite{PeregDeppeBoche:21p}Theorem 11),
+The quantum capacity with quantum side information and no assistance is given by the regularization of the following formula (see \cite[Theorem 11]{PeregDeppeBoche:21p}),